 PTO – Paid Time Off

 Telework – performing tasks that would normally be conducted at the Office of the Engineer physical address but performing those tasks from a location other than the Office of the Engineer.
-Telework is different than fieldwork for travel assignment.
+Telework is different than fieldwork for travel assignments.

 PTO – Paid Time Off